Have you ever dreamed of finding a job that makes you economically and geographically independent?

 Imagine a new restaurant launching its business: they will need photos for their website and Facebook page, appealing texts for the menu, perhaps a video to tell the story of the owner and how his dream become reality.

-PRO: you can turn your passions into a job, from shooting photographs, to editing videos, all the way to writing.
+PROS: you can turn your passions into a job, from shooting photographs, to editing videos, all the way to writing.

 CONS: you’ll probably need professional gear, usually quite expensive.